datanav/docs/best-practice.rst

   "namespace:propertyName":"namespaced-identifier:value"

 Using namespace identifiers is a recommended way of referring to datasets for matching properties during transformations to ease connection of data.
-If you have three different person datasets, and you want to merge on some common property, like e-mail or SSN, then we should use namespace identifiers.
-The code below will add a namespace identifier, based on common SSN properties between datasets **"crm-person"** and **"erp-person"** during transformation inside DTL of **"crm-person"**.
+If you have three different person datasets, and you want to merge on a common property, like e-mail or SSN, then we should use namespace identifiers.
+The code below will add a namespace identifier based on common SSN properties between datasets **"crm-person"** and **"erp-person"** during transformation inside DTL of **"crm-person"**.
 In a similar way, we need to create a namespace identifier between **"hrsystem-person"** and **"erp-person"** datasets so that we can refer to them during merging.

 ::